geerlingguy/youtube/README.md

 I accept sponsorships sparingly.
 And I will _never_ do a paid video (where someone pays me to say certain things in a dedicated video).
 Every sponsor I've had on the channel is a company or small business I've interacted with on a personal level—either through direct communication with owners or personal use or interest in the products they offer.

+For a _full list_ of sponsors and vendors I have worked with, please see [Sponsor and Vendor Relationships](Sponsors.md).

 ### Sponsor Vetting

 I'm picky about corporate sponsors and will never promote something I feel is either scammy or wouldn't be a good value for viewers who might click through the sponsor's link.